Data-Driven Dynamic Factor Modeling via Manifold Learning: Application to Financial Stress Testing

-\item We estimate the transition matrix $\mathbf{A}$ by fitting a VAR(1) process to the PC components computed from the data.

-\item From the state space representation we then implement the standard Kalman filter (see Appendix \ref{sec:appd}) to obtain our dynamic estimates $\mathbf{Z}_t$ of the PC embeddings.
-In our empirical experiments we select the dimension of the PC embeddings as $d=5$ such that $>99\%$ of the variance in our data is explained by them.
+We estimate the transition matrix $\mathbf{A}$ by fitting a VAR(1) process to the PC components computed from the data.
+We then implement the standard Kalman filter (see Appendix~\ref{sec:appd}) to obtain dynamic estimates $\hat{\mathbf{Z}}_t$ of the PC embeddings.
+In our empirical experiments we select the dimension of the PC embeddings as $d = 5$ such that $>99\%$ of the variance in our data is explained.